sumurthy/ojsspec/markdown/race.md

 ## race<R>

-Make a Promise that fulfills when any item fulfills, and rejects if any item rejects.
+Make a Promise that fulfills when any item fulfills,and rejects if any item rejects.

 ##### Signature